Singapore: A Greener Pasture for the Indian Companies

 The World Bank’s latest report shows that India has improved its ranking in Ease of Doing Business indicator by 12 positions.
 Thanks to reforms initiated by Prime Minister Modi, now, it is placed at 130th position.

 However, the same report awards Singapore the top ranking for the same indicator.
-It is one of the important factors why investors and entrepreneur from all over the world beeline to setup a company in Singapore.
+It is one of the important factors why investors and entrepreneur from all over the world beeline for incorporating a company in Singapore.

 India, on the other hand, has just started to untangle itself from the Permit Raj.
 It has a long way to go in becoming an ideal place for the entrepreneurs.
 It still needs to streamline rules and regulations to facilitate easy merger and acquisition transactions and initial public offerings.